Emi1699/Jarvis/README.md

 ## About the files

 - `config.py`: Here is where you'll keep your API_KEY (see step 2-4 below).
-- `jarvis.py`: GUI
+- `jarvis.py`: GUI.
-- `openai_api`: Consume the OpenAI API
+- `openai_api`: Consume the OpenAI API.
 - `modes.py`: This sets the tone for how the chatbot responds and 'behaves' for the rest of the conversation.
-You can add your own modes as well; make sure to go to to line 26 in `openai_api.py` and use whatever mode you want for your app.
-(Read the official docs to get a better idea)
+You can add your own modes as well; make sure to go to line 26 in `openai_api.py` and use whatever mode you want for your app.
+(Read the official docs to get a better idea).

+## Usage

+Nothing much to see here, but just wanted to remind people that they can press:

+- `<return>` -> Generate response from JARVIS
+- `<return> + <shift>` -> add new line to the input box

+So it is just like any other input field out there.

+Also, you might need to scroll to view JARVIS's full response (just a reminder that you can do it :D).

 ## System Requirements